 Another thing that can happen when pursuing success is that we choose to make a conscious trade off by neglecting one or more aspects of life in order to succeed in another.
 For example, workaholics don’t generally have the most meaningful family lives.
 Everyone at work may see them as extremely successful, but is that how their families are likely to feel?

 On the other side of the spectrum we might find a very devoted family man who excels at being a husband and father, but struggles to make ends meet.
 While he has succeeded in an area that a workaholic has not, his attainment probably doesn’t bring him much recognition from the business community.

 A broader definition of being successful

 While any level of accomplishment, in any area of life, can be gratifying, I prefer a much broader and more balanced version of being successful.
 I would rather raise the level of my whole life experience than pursue billionaire status while everything else falls by the wayside.
 Life should be viewed as a synergistic adventure where goals in one area contribute to the whole.
-My concept is actually one of synergistic success.
+My concept of personal success is actually much more synergistic in nature.

 If you were to list the various important areas of your life that you would like to keep in balance, what would you include?
-The reason I am writing this article is not to give you my definition of whole life success, but to encourage you to think about what synergistic success means to you personally.
+The reason I am writing this article is not to give you my definition of personal success, but to encourage you to think about what synergistic, whole life success means to you personally.

 What areas of life matter most to your broader version of being successful?
 For you to feel like a totally successful person, what elements would need to be included?
-If you are willing to take the time to actually define your personal vision of a successful life, then you can design a plan that contributes to that vision.
+If you are willing to take the time to actually define your vision of personal success, then you can design a plan that contributes to that vision.
 If you ignore this step, you may end up neglecting the most important areas of your life in pursuit of a mirage.

 How do you measure success?